Gallefray/cps/README.md

 Run `make install`
 and it should be installed!
 (This is my first time using the GNU autotools, sorry if I messed up a bit :S)

-For usage see the manual page, under `man/`

 Enjoy!
 - Galle